sh3bu/CyberSecurity_lab/2 - Local Area Network Scanning and Reconnaissance using NMAP/README.md

 h) Explain ping sweeping and Perform ping sweeping using Nmap

+#### Ping Sweep

+Ping sweeping is a network reconnaissance technique used to determine which IP addresses are alive and responsive on a network.
+It involves sending a series of ICMP echo request messages, also known as pings, to a range of IP addresses, usually in a sequential order, to identify which ones are available and can be reached.

+Ping sweeping is often used by network administrators to identify active hosts on a network and to map the network

+Nmap command to perform ping sweep - `nmap -sn <network address>/<CIDR>`.

+where,

+`-sn` -  allows to perform a ping scan only on the target:

 > Also, learn other scans of NMAP using the man page or –help option.
 ## Try these below questions after completing the above commands.